 Buses run frequently on standard routes in northern St. Lucia from Castries to Gros Islet or to Rodney Bay.
 Travelers can catch one of the privately owned, 14-seater minivans at marked bus stops or by flagging one down along the three major bus routes on the coastal road: The Vieux Fort - Soufrière Route; the Soufrière - Castries route; and the Castries - Vieux Fort route.
 Catching a bus away from a designated stop should be easy as long as the driver has enough room to pull over to the side of the road.

 Visitors should check with their hotels to learn about additional marked stops and common itineraries.
 The minivans follow planned bus routes, which are usually displayed on signs in the front window of the bus.
-Hotel staff can often provide specific route numbers as well.
+Hotels staff can often provide specific route numbers as well.

 Buses are an extremely affordable option for travelers.
 Fares are rarely more than $5(USD).
 Fares from Castries to the north start at EC$1.50, which is less than $0.60(USD).
 From Castries to the south, fares are EC$7.00 - under $2(USD).